> Disease Condition

 Stress lasting more than approx. 30 mins causes death of the cells and lasting damage whereas reversal of ischemia within this period preserves cellular function.

-In the US the median time from MI symptoms to treatment (usually PCI) is 185 mins, meaning most patients experience inevitable irreversible damage, with damage increasing in those patients with delayed time to PCI.
+In the US the median time from MI symptoms to treatment (usually Percutaneous Coronary Intervention (PCI) or “stent”) is 185 mins, meaning most patients experience inevitable irreversible damage, with damage increasing in those patients with delayed time to PCI.

 >30+